lavannyabhangale/Trend-and-skill-analysis-for-job-posting/README.md

-# 📊 Data Science Job Trends & Skill Analysis
+# 📊Job Trends & Skill Analysis

 ## 🔎 Project Overview
 This project analyzes **real-world job postings** in the field of Data Science to uncover hiring trends and required skills.